AryaTwohey/Physics-Simulator/README.md

 # Physics Simulation Project
-Physics simulation app which can display different concepts within dynamics
+Physics simulation app which can display a variety of concepts within dynamics
 ___________________________________________________________________________________________________________________________________________________________
  **Built With**
 <br>